darktable-org/dtdocs/content/module-reference/processing-modules/retouch.md

 The _wavelet decompose_ section centres around a bar graph showing how the image has been decomposed into different detail (scale) layers.
 The key features of the bar graph are:

 - The black square on the left represents the entire non-decomposed image.
-- The grey squares show the various wavelet layers, with fine details to the left, and coarse details to the right.
+- The gray squares show the various wavelet layers, with fine details to the left, and coarse details to the right.
 - The white square on the right represents the residual image (the remainder of the image after the detail layers have been extracted).
-- A light grey dot in a square indicates the currently-selected layer.
+- A light gray dot in a square indicates the currently-selected layer.
 Click on another square to select a different layer.
-- The light grey bar running along the top indicates which levels of detail are visible at the current zoom level.
+- The light gray bar running along the top indicates which levels of detail are visible at the current zoom level.
 Zoom in closer to see the finer levels of detail.
 - The triangle at the bottom shows how many layers the image has been decomposed into.
 Drag the triangle to the right to create more layers.
 Drag it to the left to decrease the number of layers.
 By default no wavelet decomposition is performed.
 - The triangle at the top shows the current value of the "merge from" parameter (see below)
 - The orange lines under the squares indicate which layers have retouching edits applied.